 Multi-Layer Technology Independent Monitoring (TIM)

-WiBACK maintains extensive network monitoring statistics of its nodes, links and MPLS LSPs, so-called Pipes.
-This information is continuously examined by the self-management modules to detect possible network problems such as link errors or end-to-end QoS violations.
+WiBACK maintains extensive network monitoring statistics of its nodes, radios, links and MPLS LSPs, so-called Pipes.
+This information is continuously examined by the AI-supported self-management modules to detect possible network problems such as link errors or end-to-end QoS violations.
 Statistics on the monitoring data are maintained by the Statistics Functions (SF).
 A Web Interface provides access to this information for administrators.
 Passive monitoring is used where possible to keep the load caused by monitoring/probing frames at a minimum.